Azimuthal anisotropy of jet particles in p-Pb and Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Introduction

-This Letter reports the first measurements of the \pt-differential $v_2$ of jet particles (particles associated with jets) at midrapidity in high-multi\-pli\-ci\-ty \pPb collisions and semicentral \PbPb collisions at a centre-of-mass energy per nucleon pair $\snn = 5.02$ TeV with ALICE.
-The jet-particle $v_2$ measurement in \pPb collisions is of particular interest since it extends down to lower \pt compared to reconstructed jets and is fully separated from particles from soft processes.
+This paper reports the first measurements of the \pt-differential $v_2$ of jet particles (particles associated with jets) at midrapidity in high-multi\-pli\-ci\-ty \pPb collisions and semicentral \PbPb collisions at $\snn = 5.02$ TeV with ALICE.
+The jet-particle $v_2$ measured down to lower \pt compared to the $v_2$ of reconstructed jets is of particular interest since it is clearly separated from particles from soft processes.
 These results are compared with inclusive charged-particle $v_2$ measurements in both \pPb and \PbPb collisions, as well as with previous results of the $v_2$ of reconstructed jets in \PbPb collisions at $\snn = 2.76$~TeV~\cite{ALICE:2015efi}.
-Comparisons with AMPT predictions~\cite{Lin:2004en, Li:2018leh} are also discussed.
+Comparisons with A MultiPhase Transport (AMPT) model predictions~\cite{Lin:2004en, Li:2018leh} are also discussed.

+The article is organised as follows.
+Section~\ref{sec:det} presents the ALICE apparatus with an emphasis on the detectors used in the analysis and the data taking conditions.
+The analysis strategy and the estimation of systematic uncertainties are described in Section~\ref{sec:ana}.
+Section~\ref{sec:res} presents the results for jet particles and inclusive charged particles measured in \pPb and \PbPb collisions as well as comparisons with AMPT model calculations in \pPb collisions.
+Concluding remarks are drawn in Section~\ref{sec:concl}.